• Skip to primary navigation

 • Sweet Beet Kvass - not the salty soup Kvass that is popular in the west

-They say that the peasants drank Kvass more than water.
+They say that the peasants drank Bread Kvass more than water.
 The process is quite commercialised now, where you can buy Kvass in the grocery store, beside the Pepsi.
-However it just doesn't taste as good as the home brew.
+However it just doesn't taste as good as the home brew (watch along in the video for tips).
 Bon Appetit! Приятного аппетита!

-bread kvass in a pin with loaf of bread
+bread kvass in a glass with loaf of bread

-Easy homemade Russian Kvass recipe.
-A refreshing summer drink, naturally fermented from Rye bread, chemical free and delicious!
+This easy homemade Bread Kvass recipe is a refreshing summer drink, naturally fermented from Rye bread, chemical free and delicious!
 Like a sweet non-alcoholic beer. (Квас)

 5 from 2 votes